kagg-design/woo-paylate/README.md

-# WordPress Plugin WooCommerce PayLate
+# WordPress Plugin Gateway for PayLate on WooCommerce

 WooCommerce payment gateway, which allows user to make payments via PayLate service.